BCSTechLearning/Restful-Learning/README.md

 ### Getting Started:
-- These instructions will help to get the understanding about the REST APPLICATIONS.

-- And with this you will be able to run the project on your local machine for development and testing purposes.

-- It starts from a clean base rather than includeing a load of files which are unnecessary.
+- It starts from a clean base rather than including a load of files which are unnecessary.

+- You can get information from this learning for testing and development purpose.

+- Helpful in Rest Applications.

+### You will learn:
+- You will be able to develop and design RESTful web services.
+- Understand the best practices in designing RESTful web services
+- Able to understand how to connect RESTful Services to a backend with JPA
+- Understand how to version your RESTful Web Services
+- Know how to monitor RESTful Services with Spring Boot Actuator

 ### Prerequisites: